spsanderson/healthyR.ts/cran-comments.md

 0 errors | 0 warnings | 2 note

-* This is a patch release for 0.2.5
+* This is a patch release for 0.2.6
-* fixes error with lag calculation if the column is not explicitly called value.
+* Adds a function and fixes a documentation error